The Essential Guide to Sustainable Living

 RD.com, Getty Images (9)

 Take public transportation when you can, or walk or bike, as the latter are emissions-free.
 Another option, if those aren’t doable where you live, says Kellogg, is to try to carpool as much as possible, because the fewer cars on the road the better.
 Choosing a fuel-efficient car for your daily trips to work or the grocery store will also help you save money on gas while also reducing harmful emissions.
 A typical vehicle emits 4.6 metric tons of carbon dioxide annually, according to the EPA.
 Taking steps like keeping your tire pressure up, driving the speed limit and avoiding stop-and-go traffic will help you get better gas mileage, while using public transportation, keeping your windows up on the highway and joining a gas station loyalty program can help you save on gas.
+California has already gotten a head start on reducing fuel emissions by implementing a gas car ban, which will take full effect in 2035.

 “Take your next vacation a little closer to home and try to aim for only one fly a year,” suggests Kellogg about how you can make your family trip more sustainable.
 When you’re selecting a hotel, look for one that has earned a green certification, such as LEED, Green Globe or Beyond Green.
 Then during your trip, try to dine at local restaurants and buy from local vendors as much as you can.